-- ▶ The site is in a flood alert area - ▶ It is also in a flood warning area - ▶ The threat to the site is from the River Pinn to the west of the site. - ▶ There is a history of previous flooding in the area - ▶ There is a low threat from groundwater - below 25% - ▶ The site is not in flood zone 3b - ▶ There have been between 21 and 40 sewer incidents in a wide area (presumably over the last 10 years). - ▶ It is not in a source protection zone. - ▶ There is a threat from reservoir flooding.
-However the EA does not consider this a likely to happen because of the record of husbandry and inspection for reservoirs over the years.

-- ▶ The superficial surface below the site is considered permeable. - ▶ Covers should be available to prevent inundation of air bricks
+- ▶ The site is in a flood alert area - ▶ It is also in a flood warning area, use of Environment Agency Flood Line is recommended - ▶ The threat to the site is from the River Pinn to the north of the site. - ▶ There is a history of previous flooding in the area - ▶ There is a low threat from groundwater - below 25% - ▶ The site is not in flood zone 3b - ▶ It is not in a source protection zone. - ▶ The superficial surface below the site is considered permeable. - ▶ Covers should be available to prevent inundation of air bricks house from the main road in which case interceptors should be fitted to ensure that only clean water enters the receptor.
+Flow control devices should also be fitted to make sure there is no "surge" into the receptor.
+Backflow from any drainage should be prevented by the use of non return valves.